jcw7199/Weather-Tracker/README.md

-# Stock-Market-Watcher
+# Weather Tracker
-Angular web app used to track the stock market.
+Angular web app used to track weather patterns.